sebabelmar/peek_api/README.md

 ## Stack

 Ruby on Rails API with SQLite database.

-The API was designed and developed to accomplish Peeks.com passport coding challenge.
+The API was designed and developed to accomplish Peek.com passport coding challenge.

 Data Base Schema.

 ![alt text](http://i.imgur.com/oS45J9b.png)

-## Test Suit
+## Test Suite

 Partially tested.
 I decided to use Rspec and Test Unit for the sake of practice.

 Rspec is testing Data Base associations.

 Test Unit is testing routes (controllers).

+I didn't test more cases but I would love to do so to discuss in a meeting.

 ## Install instructions.